 The Element keyboard itself will function when connected to a Mac computer.
 However, our software SignalRGB is not compatible with macOS.
 This means you will be unable to configure the lighting pattern and the keyboard will display the default color cycle lighting effect.

 Why is my Windows key not working?

 Please make sure the "Disable win key" setting is not turned on in the Customize section of the Element device settings.

 Why are my RGB LEDs frozen and not responding to content on the canvas?
 Why is half my keyboard stuck?
 Why are individual keys not responding to content?

 When your peripheral is frozen and not responding to changes on the canvas, navigate to the devices tab and to the product with the issue.
 Make sure that the “dim” wheel is full brightness.
 Select the “move” option and make sure the capture region of the peripheral is completely on the canvas.
 Lastly, select the “config” option and make sure that each and every LED is not set to a specific color setting.

 Why is the Element not showing media effects?

 Make sure that the desired effect is selected.
-To do this, navigate to the effects tab and at the top make sure the selected lightscript is clearly shown.
+To do this, navigate to the My Effects -> Customize section.
+At the top of the page, make sure the selected lightscript is clearly shown.
 There are arrows above the “rule”.
 If it says “at idle, show ____ while media is playing, show _____” it means that the media lightscript will be the active lightscript when audio is playing, otherwise it will default to the idle lightscript.

 Do I need drivers to use my Element?